bradonomics/bradonomics.com/_posts/2016-04-14-genesis-boilerplate.md

 ## Activate New Theme

 If it's not already there, you'll need to add the Genesis Framework files in the `/themes` directory or you'll get an error trying to activate your new child theme.
-Once you've got the Genesis theme in place and you've successfully setup the Genesis Boilerplate child theme files, you'll need to run `gulp css` in the terminal to build the style.css file.
+Once you've got the Genesis theme in place and you've successfully set up the Genesis Boilerplate child theme files, you'll need to run `gulp css` in the terminal to build the style.css file.
 Once you run gulp to generate the CSS file you can activate your child theme in the WordPress dashboard.

 ## My Development Process